Exploring The 10+ Best Beaches On Naxos Island, Greece

 GO DIVING OFF THE WATERS OF NAXOS

-While Naxos is filled with so many incredible things to do above water, there’s another world to discover in the deep blue - a world filled with abundant wildlife, colourful reefs, historic shipwrecks, and WW2 plane wrecks.
+While Naxos has plenty to explore above water, there’s another world waiting below the surface — one filled with marine life, colourful reefs, and even historic wrecks, including WW2 plane remains.

 The pick of the bunch (for us, anyway) is the wreck of the British Beaufighter Plane, a WW2 military plane that crashed into the sea off Naxos.
 Still mostly intact, the wreckage is now a living reef.